mgifford/drupal-security/src/foreword.rst

 bugs in software and new exploits are being attempted all of the time.
 We are listing options to consider, but each organization will need to weigh which combination they are going to use.

+Because there will always be new security exploits available, it is in your best interest to `sign up to receive updates`_ of this guide.

+.. _`sign up to receive updates`: https://openconcept.ca/drupal-security-guide